zng-ui/zng/TODO/_current.md

 # Pre-Merge

-* Button example focused on disabled.
-    - After adding a button.

 * Image example panorama loading is not centered.
     - Check viewport not filling?
 * Maximizing scrollable does not fill horizontal.